 The Democratic National Committee is funded through donations.
 In 2016, they raised $279,892,065, with top contributors being:

 As of this review date, the top donors for 2020 are:

 Analysis / Bias

 In review, the primary function of the DNC is to advocate, fund, and promote Democratic candidates for all levels of office.
-The bias of the DNC is very clear, they favor the Democratic party and their platform.
-However, progressive-leaning candidates and media organizations have accused the DNC of supporting centrist, establishment, pro-corporate candidates: Tom Perez Stacks the DNC Deck Against Progressives.
+The bias of the DNC is obvious; they favor the Democratic party and their platform.
+However, progressive-leaning candidates and media organizations have accused the DNC of supporting centrist, establishment, and pro-corporate candidates: Tom Perez Stacks the DNC Deck Against Progressives.

 The DNC website also publishes news from a moderately liberal perspective that frequently uses loaded emotional language such as this Trump’s Mismanagement Continues To Make The Crisis Worse and this In Latest Briefing, Trump Lies About His Coronavirus Response.
-In general, the news reported is well sourced to credible media outlets such as the LA Times, NPR, and New York Times.
-However, statements made by the DNC has a poor track record with fact-checking.
+Generally, the news reported is well sourced to credible media outlets such as the LA Times, NPR, and New York Times.
+However, statements made by the DNC have a poor track record with fact-checking.

 Failed Fact Checks (this is 5 out of 20+ failed fact checks)

 - Says Donald Trump is breaking a campaign pledge to bring manufacturing jobs back to Wisconsin and Pennsylvania since the two states “have lost the most manufacturing jobs in the past year.” – Mostly False

 - Says it cost Massachusetts taxpayers $100,000 when Mitt Romney and his staff purchased computer hard drives. – False